nationalarchives/tdr-dev-documentation/architecture-decision-records/0008-keycloak-user-administrators-configuration.md

 Realms are isolated from one another and can only manage and authenticate the users that they control.

-#### "Master" Realm
+#### Top Level Realm

-Keycloak comes with a pre-defined "master" realm which is at the highest level. in the hierarchy of realms.
+Keycloak comes with a pre-defined "top level" realm which is at the highest level in the hierarchy of realms.

 Admin accounts in this realm have permissions to view and manage any other realm created on the server instance.

-Keycloak recommends that the master realm is not used to manage users and applications, and should be reserved for super admins to create and manage the realms in the system.
+Keycloak recommends that the top level realm is not used to manage users and applications, and should be reserved for super admins to create and manage the realms in the system.

 ### Roles